Vintage watches: So where do I start?

 When buying vintage watches, original condition is vital.
 Check the serial number for the watch’s age and, if possible, make sure that the movement number lines up with the case vintage.

 Almost just as important as the watch itself; buy the seller before you buy the watch.
 Don’t be afraid to ask to talk to the seller on the phone.
-There are numerous watch sale forums online, but there are also reputable individual dealers, both local and online.
-While they tend to be more expensive, they also tend to sell better products — watches that are serviced and authenticated.
+There are numerous watch sale forums online, but there are also reputable independent watch dealers, both local and online.
+While they tend to be more expensive, they also tend to sell better products — watches come with warranties and guarantees.

 Gear Patrol is a fantastic recourse in “how to” buy vintage watches.